kenjennings/Atari-Breakout76/README04Implementation.md

 Player/Missile graphics can't be used for bricks.
 While they may be able to cover the distance across the screen the width setting necessary makes it impossible to represent the gap between bricks.

 Custom characters are not optimal either.
 Since character set graphics are 4 or 8 color clocks wide, then drawing and erasing 7 color clock bricks in series adds difficult bit shifting and merging into multiple character.
-Due to graphics geometery character graphics provide no benefits to justify the work.
+Due to graphics geometry character graphics provide no benefits to justify the work.

+Bitmapped graphics would be best.
+Since the bricks are three scan lines tall with one scan line of gap, the bricks will be drawn in one line of ANTIC Mode B graphics (two scan lines) and one line of ANTIC Mode C (one scan line) followed by one blank scan line.
+The two graphics instructions will use the LMS option to display the same data.

 **PADDLE**:

-The Paddle at its widest is the same width as a Brick -- 7 visible pixels (color clocks).
-When the Paddle switches to narrow width it is about four pixels (color clocks) wide, or only twice the width of the Ball.
-The Paddle is visibly thicker then the height of a brick -- definitively three pixels (six scan lines) tall.
+The Paddle at its widest is the same width as a Brick -- 6 visible pixels (color clocks).
+When the Paddle switches to narrow width it is about three pixels (color clocks) wide.
+The Paddle is visibly thicker than the height of a brick -- four Atari scan lines tall.
+The Paddle would likely be implemented as Player/Missile graphics.

 When the game is over the Paddle is replaced by a solid horizontal Border the width of the screen.
 This border acts as a giant Paddle during the game's demo mode keeping the ball rebounding up toward the Bricks.
-The Paddle would likely be implemented as Player/Missile graphics.
 The solid Border would be mapped graphics.

 **PLAYER, BALL COUNTER, and SCORES**:

 The current Player number, the Ball Counter, and the Scores appear in the blank area above the Bricks.
 This blank area occupies vertical space approximately equal height to the region of the eight Brick rows on the screen.
-The Ball travels through this area and straight through any of the numbers without being deflected.
+(32 Atari scan lines)  The Ball travels through this area and straight through any of the numbers without being deflected.

 These numbers are very large, tall objects on screen.
 The numbers and the vertical gap between numbers are the same width as a brick.
 So, horizontally, the numbers including the space between them are 7 pixels/color clocks wide.
-The height approaches 10 pixels (or 20 scan lines) tall which is taller than any font on the Atari.
+The height is simple -- 32 scan lines divided by 2 is 16 scan lines for each number.

 ANTIC Mode 7 text is the nearest match at 16 scan lines tall.
 The loss of a few scan lines should be acceptable with a custom font modeled after the appearance of the arcade Breakout numbers.
 Alternatively, the score could be drawn as graphics.

 **EXTERNAL LABELS:**